 Activity options vary depending on destination and operator.
 Activity level is determined by the range and intensity of activities you choose to participate in.
 Discuss with your Trip Planner which options are best for you.

-The scent of the sea greets you as you step aboard the ship.
-After meeting the captain and crew, take time to get settled into your cabin and explore the vessel that serves as your home for the week.
-A welcome drink is offered in the lounge before departure.
-Once the ship leaves the dock, head to the deck with binoculars from your cabin to watch for whale spouts on the horizon.
+As you walk the gangway to the Wilderness Discoverer, the trip begins.
+Meet the captain and crew and settle into your cabin for the week.
+A welcome drink is served in the lounge.
+After departing the dock, head to the outdoor deck or use the binoculars in your cabin to watch for wildlife, including possible whale spouts on the horizon.

 Day 2: Endicott Arm Fjord and Dawes Glacier Wilderness Area